forseti-security/forseti-security/_docs/_latest/concepts/service-accounts.md

 {% include docs/latest/forseti-client-gcp-required-roles.md %}

-## The Real Time Enforcer Service Account
+## The Cloud Foundation Service Account

-The `forseti-enforcer-gcp` service account has specific permissions used for Forseti Real Time Enforcer and is used exclusively on the `forseti-enforcer-vm` virtual machine instance.
+The `cloud-foundation-forseti` service account is used to install Forseti through Terraform.

 ### Permissions

+In order to install Forseti using Terraform, the `cloud-foundation-forseti` service account requires the following permissions:

+{% include docs/latest/cloud-foundation-forseti-required-roles.md %}

+## The Real-Time Enforcer Service Account

+The `forseti-enforcer-gcp` service account has specific permissions used for Real-Time Enforcer and is used exclusively on the `forseti-enforcer-vm` virtual machine instance.

+### Permissions

-For Forseti Real Time Enforcer to work properly, the `forseti-enforcer-gcp` service account requires the following permissions:
+For Real-Time Enforcer to work properly, the `forseti-enforcer-gcp` service account requires the following permissions:

 {% include docs/latest/forseti-enforcer-gcp-required-roles.md %}